carlosqueiroz/plastimatch/doc/sphinx/plastimatch.rst

 plastimatch lm-warp
 -------------------
-The landmark_warp executable performs landmark-based deformable registration by matching corresponding point landmarks on the fixed and moving images.
+The plastimatch lm-warp command performs deformable registration by matching corresponding point landmarks on the fixed and moving images.